 CORROSION ENGINEERING UNDERGRADUATE PROGRAM

 The undergraduate corrosion engineering program is a part of the Chemical and Biomolecular Engineering Department at The University of Akron.
-It is the only bachelor’s degree corrosion engineering program in the country outside of the United States Air Force.
+It is the only bachelor’s degree corrosion engineering program in the country.

 What is Corrosion Engineering?